Production3000/mvp3000esp/doc/sensor_module.md

 #### Offset/Scaling averaging

-The number of data samples that should be averaged when measureing offset or scaling.
+The number of data samples that should be averaged when measuring offset or scaling.
 Default value is 25 samples.

     // Set default value to 100 samples xmoduleSensor.cfgXmoduleSensor.averagingOffsetScaling = 100;